 March 8 is recognized as International Women’s Day, where individuals around the world will come together in solidarity to celebrate the gains made in women’s struggle for equality.
 It is a time to reflect and take stock of women’s accomplishments over the past year and for all of us to renew our commitment to ongoing change.

-We know that the COVID-19 pandemic has been particularly tough on women.
-Women have experienced an increase in gender-based violence due to working from home and have taken on the majority of unpaid care work with children learning virtually and the closure of daycares.
+The IBEW is proud of being an early pioneer for women in the labour movement.
 At the 1892 National Brotherhood of Electrical Workers (NBEW) Convention, the first women became members of the union.
 Four years later, when only one organizer was on the NBEW payroll, a second, Mrs. Mary Honzik of St. Louis, was hired.
 This development gave our Brotherhood the distinction of being the first union to have a female organizer on its staff.

 The demographics of the union began to change as women joined the IBEW in larger numbers; and in 1897, Local Union 80—the first all-women’s local union—was chartered in Cleveland, Ohio.

 On May 1, 1919, Winnipeg’s building and metal workers went on strike for higher wages.

 Two weeks later, the Winnipeg Trades and Labour Council appealed for a general strike in support of the metal workers.
 The response was overwhelming.
 By 11 a.m., 30,000 union and non-union workers had walked off the job.